fl0zone/fl0-docs/docs/getting-started/crash-course.md

 ---
+slug: crash-course
+title: "Crash Course"
+tags:
+  - tutorial
+  - crash-course
-sidebar_position: 2
+sidebar_position: 1
 ---

 import MotivationalSong from '@site/src/components/MotivationalSong';

-# Getting Started
+# Crash Course

-Buckle up, let's get something deployed on FL0 **in less than 5 minutes**.
+Buckle up, it's time to learn the basics of deploying on FL0 **in less than 5 minutes**.

 Here's what you'll need: